JanHerca/urantiapedia/output/wikijs/en/article/Spiritual_Fellowship_Journal/Issue_Content_volume1_no2.md

 ***Editorials***

-- **A Faith Adventure**
-	We believe the church will be enriched by initiating a journal to interface with mainline clergy in the study of _The Urantia Book_.
-- **Latent Mainline Potential**
-	Mainline Christian churches, in spite of their problems, carry the latent potentials to continue to be the growing edge of the Christian faith.
-- **The Church: A Statement of Purpose and Belief** Guest editorial by Everett Sloffer.
+- **The Unique Function of Religion**
+	Religious institutions must concern themselves with religion — spiritual enlightenment, nurturance, and prophetic insight.
+- **Biblical Appreciation Enhanced**
+	Much that modern scholarship has regarded as myth in the Biblical narrative has an actual historical basis and validity.
+- **Mainline Destiny**
+	We believe _The Urantia Book_ has the conceptual power and spiritual dynamic to generate a spiritual renaissance in the church.

 ***Articles***

-- **_The Urantia Book_ and Religious Studies**
-	Meredith Sprunger presents a critical approach to _The Urantia Book_.
-- **The Mathematics of Love**
-	Using mathematics, the universal language of science, Charles Hansen demonstrates that love is an inherent aspect of Reality.
+- **Science, Religion and _The Urantia Book_**
+	The dying stages of the age of materialism present both a challenge and an opportunity to prepare the way for a new era of religious revival.
-- **_The Urantia Book_ and Modern Science: Harmony or Discord?**
+- **_The Urantia Book_ as a Sermon Resource**
-	The differences between contemporary science and _The Urantia Book_ are discussed by Richard Bain.
+	Prof. Faw illustrates the use of the _Paramony_ in finding _The Urantia Book_ parallels to Biblical texts in sermon preparation.

 ***Columns***

-- **Interface**: Does it Preach?
+- **Interface**: A New Revelation?
+Who Needs It?
 - **Empowering the Church**
-	Church Members and _The Urantia Book_
+	How _The Urantia Book_ Can Contribute to the Church
 - **_The Urantia Book_ and Spiritual Renewal**
-	The Christianization of a Pastor
-- **Hymns in Worship**
+	Confirming a Spiritual Pilgrimage
 - **Media and Values**
-	Assessing the Ministry Potential of New Media
+	Tuning the Inner and Outer Life
+- **Music in Worship**
+	Throwing the Spiritual Baby Out with the Sexist Bath Water

 ***Departments***

-- Poems
-	- _Song of The Urantia Book_
+- **Issues and Answers**: Clergy Evaluate _The Urantia Book_
-	- Inner Guidance
+- **Significant Books**
-- **Book Review**: _No Other Name_- Knitter
-- **Sermon**: _Arise, Take up Your Life and Walk_
+	Global Responsibility: In Search of a New Ethic by Hans Kuhn
+- **Sermon**: A Teacher Sent from God
 - **_Urantia Book_ Resources**

 > **About the Editors**